 Because welding quality cannot be fully verified after the fact, ISO 9001 requires that the process itself be controlled.
 This means:

-Qualified Procedures Every welding process your shop performs must be covered by a documented Welding Procedure Specification (WPS) that has been qualified through testing.
-You cannot weld to a procedure that hasn’t been validated.
+Qualified Procedures: Every welding process your shop performs must be covered by a documented Welding Procedure Specification (WPS) that has been qualified through testing.

-Full Traceability Materials, welders, procedures, and inspection results must all be traceable to the specific weld and the specific job.
-If an issue is discovered downstream, your records must be able to answer every question an auditor or customer will ask.
+Full Traceability: Materials, welders, procedures, and inspection results must all be traceable to the specific weld and the specific job.

-For a full clause-by-clause breakdown of ISO 9001 requirements, see the ISO 9001 Clause Breakdown and ISO 9001 Requirements for Fabricators.
+For a full clause-by-clause breakdown of ISO 9001 requirements in a fabrication context, see ISO 9001 Requirements for Fabricators and ISO 9001 Clauses Explained.

 AWS, ASME, and ISO Welding Standards — How They Work Together